 By Bernard A. Krooks, Certified Elder Law Attorney

-Bernard A. Krooks, Esq., is a founding partner of Littman Krooks LLP and has been honored as one of the “Best Lawyers” in America for each of the last seven year, past President of the National Academy of Elder Law Attorneys (NAELA), past President of the New York Chapter of NAELA and also served as chair of the Elder Law Section of the New York State Bar Association.
+Bernard A. Krooks, Esq., is a founding partner of Littman Krooks LLP and has been honored as one of the “Best Lawyers” in America for each of the last seven years.
+He is past President of the National Academy of Elder Law Attorneys (NAELA) and past President of the New York Chapter of NAELA.
+Mr. Krooks has also served as chair of the Elder Law Section of the New York State Bar Association.
 He has been selected as a “New York Super Lawyer” since 2006.
-Call 914-684-2100 or visit elderlawnewyork.com.
+Mr. Krooks may be reached at (914-684-2100) or by visiting the firm’s website at www.elderlawnewyork.com.